 True art has a close affinity with the world of faith, so that, even in situations where culture and the Church are far apart, art remains a kind of bridge to religious experience.
 Saint John Paul II

-The concentration offers a wide variety of courses that reflect the interplay of religion and culture as mediated through the arts.
+Choosing a concentration in Religion and the Arts will give students the ability to apply the dynamic cross sections of philosophy and theology to the very nature and role of art in society and in the Church.
+They can choose from a variety of courses that reflect the interplay of religion and culture.
 Through their study and research, students discover how art interprets the human experience - learning what ails our contemporary society, what gives it life and joy, and how God is made manifest through the fine arts.